cjungmann/xsl-import/README.md

 the validity of each imported file.

-Sending a single file also benefits users of Web-kit-based browsers, whose XSLProcessor object cannot handle xsl:import.
+Sending a single file also benefits users of Web-kit-based browsers, whose XSLProcessor object cannot handle _xsl:import_.

 ## Limitations

-Currently, this utility will only attempt to incorporate files referenced by xsl:import.
-This is because the location of the xsl:import element and the rules by which conflicts are resolved are stricly defined.
+Currently, this utility will only attempt to incorporate files referenced by _xsl:import_.
+This is because the location of the _xsl:import_ element and the rules by which conflicts are resolved are stricly defined.  _xsl:include_ references will not be reconciled, and if used, these files must be made available for parsers to access.

-Currently, comment block children of xsl:stylesheet from imported files are not transfered.
-The comments of the base file are not disturbed, nor are the comments within elements of the included files removed.
+Currently, comment block children of _xsl:stylesheet_ from imported files are not transfered.
+The comments of the base file are not disturbed.
+The comments within imported elements are left in place unless the -s (strip comment) flag is used.

 ## Future Possibilities

-The inclusion of comments should be either more or less comprehensive and selectable with a command line parameter.
-It would be nice to allow the removal of all comments, both within the base xsl:stylesheet and all child elements.
-This would make this tool somewhat of a minimizer.

-There is no plan to support reconciling xsl:include references unless there is expressed interest.
+There is no plan to support reconciling _xsl:include_ references unless there is expressed interest.